jesse-flores/Embeded_Systems_Final_Project/README.md

 game.h/.c - Core game logic employing deep technical skills learnt across EE14 with finite state machines, struct and typedef datatypes.
 <br>

+# How to Use
+0.5.
+If you are on Windows, install the ST-Link USB drivers as Administrator: https://www.st.com/en/development-tools/stsw-link009.html.
+You shouldn’t have to register for an account if you use the “Download as guest” option, but you will need to put in your email address to get the download link.

+1. Create an empty PlatformIO project with the same settings as last time:<br>
+• Name: Whatever you want, but hopefully something descriptive like whack-a-mole_EE14_Final_Project<br>
+• Board: ST Nucleo L432KC<br>
+• Framework: CMSIS<br>

+2. Repeat Step 1 for the other nucleo board.<br>

+3. Download the appropiate STM32 code for one of the boards and insert all '.c' code files into the 'src' folder and '.h' header files into the 'include' folder.
+You're ready to compile, build, and run your software once the wires initialized in the code have been setup properly.

 # Gameplay Demo
 ![Gameplay demo 1](/assets/Game_Play_1.gif)